-Sometimes for a big company small changes over the years can bring them back up to date without risking losing valued customers with a drastic change.
+Sometimes for a big company, small changes over the years can bring them back up to date without losing valued customers with a drastic change.
 But Hike decided to do the opposite.

 Hike shows how a big change can work if you are willing to go full hog and really take the company down a new route.

-Molson is a canadian classic but similar to Hike above.
-It was looking very dated in the new world of extravagant craft beers.
+Molson is a Canadian classic, and is similar to Hike in the sense that it was looking very dated in the new world of extravagant craft beers.

-The new beer packaging designs remedies this.
-Giving each product their own identity but bringing them all under one roof, recognisable as a Molson product.
+They were recognisable as there own product, but not as Molson’s product.
+However, their new beer packaging designs remedies this giving each product their own identity but bringing them all under one roof.

 Creating a design that is different than everyone else in your industry can be a hard task, especially in beer packaging.
 It has such a depth of creative solutions to packaging its hard to stand out.

 But who thought that something as simple as slightly tilting the label could do so much?

 I love this Tickety Brew design.
 It is structured, almost templated, which makes the whole product range instantly recognisable as theirs.

 The differentiating factor is the use of striking colour combinations.

 Now as a designer sorting products by colour can be tricky, there are only so many different colours and shades out there.
 And what happens if green perfectly represents two products?